aerogear/offix/docs/angular.md

 ---

-Offix does not provide a specific API for Angular, however deverlopers can use our vanilla js client for the most of the tasks.
+Offix does not provide a specific API for Angular, However, the regular `offix-client` module can be used for most use cases.

 ## Example Angular Application